 simply a nutritional imbalance passed on from mother to child.

 Similarly, if the mother’s body contains excessive copper, lead or cadmium, these toxins are passed directly through the placenta to the child.
 The child will then exhibit symptoms related to these nutritional imbalances.
 Fortunately, many congenital imbalances can be corrected.

 This may seem unusual, but the father’s nutritional condition and biochemical balance also affects the unborn child.
 This occurs in several ways.
 Some imbalances are passed on in the sperm cells, which form the basis for all of the fetuses’ body cells.
 In addition, just the presence of the father in the home affects an unborn child.

 Children brought up in alcoholic homes may develop nutritional deficiencies at an early age simply because they are not fed properly.
 These symptoms may appear to be genetically caused.
 In fact, they are due to the environment in which the children live.

 Congenital and environmentally-caused imbalances are often ignored because they often cannot be measured by standard blood tests.
-However, tissue mineral analysis can identify these imbalances in young children or even in infants, when they can be corrected before problems arise.
+However, tissue mineral analysis can sometimes identify these imbalances in young children or even in infants, when they can be corrected before problems arise.